TechnoMageKOMT/Programming_Notes/JavaScript/JavaScriptAngelaYu/nodejs.md

 });
 ```

-The server can be connected to by typing `localhost:3000` in the browser address bar.
+The server can be connected to locally by typing `localhost:3000` in the browser address bar.

 The / refers to the home route.
 To created additional routes, additional get() methods should be applied.